GizarIR/messenger/messenger_client/README.md

 3. run: "python3 -m http.server 8080 --bind 127.0.0.1" .
 You can change port 8080 if you need launch more than 1 instance appliction
 4. launch browser (Firefox, Chrome ...)
-5. text to browser address bar: http://localhost:8080/index.html or you can use extantion for VS Code: "Live server"
+5. text to browser address bar: http://localhost:8080/index.html or you can use extension for VS Code: "Live server"